-FIRE’s curriculum draws on our 20 years of experience in actively defending free speech in academia, as well as our legal expertise and extensive scholar/educator network.
-These First Amendment educational resources for teachers equip educators to foster appreciation and respect among students for freedom of speech, freedom of conscience, and the free exchange of diverse ideas.
+FIRE’s First Amendment Curriculum draws on our 20 years of experience in actively defending free speech in academia, as well as our legal expertise and extensive scholar/educator network.
+These First Amendment resources for teachers are designed to foster appreciation and respect among students for freedom of speech, freedom of conscience, and the free exchange of diverse ideas.

 Students will learn why their free speech rights are so valuable, how they are essential to learning and to democracy, and about their proven history in securing justice and fairness for disempowered and marginalized populations.
 Centered in social and emotional learning, these lessons demonstrate how basic rights can be threatened and illustrate ways to protect them.
 Likewise, students will discover why their own speech rights ultimately depend upon respecting others’ equivalent rights.